 3. Enterprise Zones.
 The Finance Committee reported out a modified version of the administration's enterprise zone proposal last September, but no further action was taken.
-The proposal is likely to come up again in connection with discussion of job-creation and economic development proposals, and possibly could be acted on with further refinements.
+New legislation has been sent up by the President, and the proposal is likely to come up again in connection with discussion of jobcreation and economic development proposals, and possibly could be acted on with further refinements.
 A major question is whether the House will take an interest in the idea, which they did not in the 97th Congress.